odashi/firebase-auth-minimal/README.md

 1. On `frontend/`, run `docker build -t frontend .`
 1. Run `docker run -it --rm -p 8080:8080 frontend`

-### How the app works
+### Check how the app works

 1. Open `http://localhost:8080/` on your browser.
 1. You may be requested to log into the service with an E-mail address.
-   If you turned the "Enable create (sign-up)" option on, the sign-in form also works to sign-up a new user.
+   If your Identity Platform enabled the "Enable create (sign-up)" option, the sign-in form also works to sign-up a new user.
 1. After logging into the service, you may see two buttons: "Fetch backend" and "Sign out".
 "Fetch backend" invokes the backend server with the obtained ID token, and returns a user-specific data: the name of the user.